 This book was mentioned during our survey by Ganna Pogrebna, Head of Behavioural Data Science, The Alan Turing Institute.

 People who bought the book are very happy with the information packed in the book.
 With more information compared to the previous edition, this book has helped a lot to readers.
 With a slight touch of humor, customers never feel bored at any point while reading.
 The book helps a lot in learning as well as doing.
 Customers feel that the author has good experience in the field of machine learning and thus has a good grip on the topic.
-With the usage of a variety of color and easy to understand language for all readers, this book stands out compared to others in the market.
+With the usage of a variety of colors and easy-to-understand language for all readers, this book stands out compared to others in the market.
 The author also has a decent number of followers on Twitter(11.9k+) and had led the YouTube video classification team for 3 Years.
-With detailed instructions regarding the topic, customers are of the opinion that this book can help anyone whether he is a beginner or expert in the field of machine learning.
+With detailed instructions regarding the topic, customers are of the opinion that this book can help anyone whether he is a beginner or an expert in the field of machine learning.

 Deep learning with Python – Best to Grasp Deep Learning

 Readers are happy with the explanation given in the book and also the author adding his perspective to it has made it more interesting and easily understandable.
-This book can help anyone interested in Deep learning whether he is a student, software developer or teacher, this can help them to learn from scratch and help them broaden their knowledge regarding Python.
+This book can help anyone interested in Deep learning whether he is a student, software developer, or teacher, this can help them to learn from scratch and help them broaden their knowledge regarding Python.
 The author has tried to prevent mathematical notation and has explained quantitative concepts via code snippets.

-The Author François Chollet works on deep learning at Google and is known for the creation of Keras deep-learning library and contributor to the TensorFlow machine-learning framework.
+The Author François Chollet works on deep learning at Google and is known for the creation of the Keras deep-learning library and contributor to the TensorFlow machine-learning framework.
 The author is always into deep-learning research and his works have been published at major conferences in the field, including the Conference on Computer Vision and Pattern Recognition (CVPR), the Conference and Workshop on Neural Information Processing Systems (NIPS), the International Conference on Learning Representations (ICLR), and others.